WILDFLOWER HOME PAGE SEARCH BY PLANT NAME YELLOW FLOWERS CONTACT US

 Upper Calico Trail, July 21, 2005.

-This rayless Arnica generally grows at medium-to-high montane elevations, but it rarely reaches the alpine zone.
-It does not usually grow as densely as Arnica cordifolia and Arnica mollis but it does grow in patches of many dozens of plants -- as well as in small scattered patches.
-It grows to a very slim 20 inches tall, has nodding flower buds, erect or nodding flowers, clustered basal leaves, up to four pairs of shorter stem leaves, and phyllaries edged in purple.
-(The phyllaries are the hairy, green, cup-shaped enclosure below the golden flower.)
+This Arnica is almost always rayless and nodding in bud, as you can see in the above photographs.
+Arnica parryi generally grows at medium-to-high montane elevations, but it rarely reaches the alpine zone.
+It does not usually grow as densely as Arnica cordifolia and Arnica mollis but it does grow in patches of many dozens of plants, as well as in small scattered patches.

 Arnica paryii